zenglenn42/utbc2019-hw-12-bamazon/README.md

-# utbc2019-hw-12-bamazon
+# utbc2019-hw-12-tinyson

-Console-based version of Amazon ... but with only 9 products. :-)
+Console-based ecommerce ... but with only 9 products. :-)

 ![alt](docs/img/daniel-eledut-a8KNFpidIPI-unsplash.jpg)

-In the beginning, Amazon was all about the books.
-In time, they scaled up to sell other things, including the very compute platform that drives their enterprise.
-But behind all the impressive engineering that enables Amazon's current instantiation is a database of products for sale.
+Behind all the impressive engineering that enables most modern ecommerce sites is a database of products for sale.
 Those products have a name, price, and an in-stock quantity.

 With this assignment, we take a crack at implementing a bare-bones, database-backed ecommerce application.
 Spoiler Alert: No fancy UI on this.
 If you look, you'll find the beauty.